bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 The lighter cars tend to be noisy.
 The white clothes tend to be dirty.

+* being (v.)
+The disease breaks out again being the cause of the recession.
+Being a journalist, you should report the news according to the fact.

 * it's understandable that...
 It's understandable that your parents are angry.
 It's understandable why they are so stupid.